Alex1990/anyport/README.md

 # anyport

-A command line tool to get the available ports.
+A command line tool to get a list of available ports.

 ## Installation